billsix/cprogrammingbook/doc/02-Variables.rst

 Standard says that in these cases loss of precision may occur;
-if the destination is unable to hold the necessary value—say by attempting to add the largest representable number to itself—then the behaviour is undefined, your program is faulty and you can make no predictions whatsoever about any subsequent behaviour.
+if the destination is unable to hold the necessary value—say by attempting to add the largest representable number to itself—then the behavior is undefined, your program is faulty and you can make no predictions whatsoever about any subsequent behavior.

 It is no
 mistake to re-emphasize that last statement.
-What the Standard means by undefined behaviour is exactly what it says.
-Once a program's behaviour has entered the undefined region, absolutely anything can happen.
+What the Standard means by undefined behavior is exactly what it says.
+Once a program's behavior has entered the undefined region, absolutely anything can happen.
 The program might be stopped by the operating system with an appropriate message, or just as likely nothing observable would happen and the program be allowed to continue with an erroneous value stored in the variable in question.
-It is your responsibility to prevent your program from exhibiting undefined behaviour.
+It is your responsibility to prevent your program from exhibiting undefined behavior.
 Beware!

-Summary of real arithmatic
+Summary of real arithmetic

 #.
 Arithmetic with any two real types is done at the